 First ascent "Walk the Line", north face of the Zwölferkogel, solo and on sight

-Sass Rigais, development of two routes and a variant through the so-called "Kirchdach", with Philipp Prünster
+First ascent of two routes and a variant through the so-called "Kirchdach" of the Sass Rigais (Geisler mountains) with Philipp Prünster

 New route on the north face of the Agner (left of the classic Iori)